-Non-DOE/NNSA FFRDCs are not eligible to submit applications under this FOA but may be proposed as subawardees under another organization's application.
-If recommended for funding as a proposed subawardee, the value of the proposed subaward may be removed from the prime applicant's award and will be provided through an Inter-Agency Award to the FFRDC's sponsoring Federal Agency.
+Non-DOE/NNSA FFRDCs are eligible to submit applications under this FOA and may be proposed as subrecipients under another organization's application.
+If recommended for funding as a lead applicant, funding will be provided through an Inter-Agency Award to the FFRDC's sponsoring Federal Agency.
+If recommended for funding as a proposed subrecipient, the value of the proposed subaward may be removed from the prime applicant's award and may be provided through an Inter-Agency Award to the FFRDC's sponsoring Federal Agency.
 Additional instructions for securing authorization from the cognizant Contracting Officer are found in Section VIII of this FOA.